 Technology has been really moving forward in the tube amp realm and its very exciting.
 With the introduction of load boxes and cab simulation technology, we are now able to really shed some weight from our rigs and still sound great!

-The Revv G20 should really be on your watch list.
+The Revv G20 should really be on your purchase list.
 It is capable of filling the role of so many products yet it’s all in one small package.
-While the price might seem high initially, once you actually spend some time with it and realize what it really is, the cost is so worth it.